Install with DevStack

 cd devstack

-Then create a local.conf
+Then create a `local.conf` configuration file.

 vim local.conf